Struggling to find interesting blog post ideas for your blog?

 #23 Write a post in response to some recent post/news – In other words, become an opinion blogger or analyst.
 When you manage to write high-level content on hot topics, your blog can be featured on major newspapers and websites.

-#24 Make a full case study about something – We covered tutorials already, but case studies reveal what you’ve done, how you’ve done it, and what the results are.
+#24 Make a full case study about something – We covered tutorials already, but case studies reveal what you’ve done, how you've done it, and what the results are.
+These can be interesting blog topic ideas.
 This is extremely interesting for many folks, especially for me.

-#26 Invite your readers to submit guest posts – Are you struggling with new posts or have to leave for some time?
+#26 Invite your readers to submit guest posts – Are you struggling with blog topic ideas or have to leave for some time?
 Ask people to write guest posts.
 It’s a win-win situation; you get the content, and they can build up their name or brand.

 #27 Publish the best comments that your blog has received throughout the history – Are you using a vote system on your comments or just know the posts where some comments have raised very fruitful discussions?
 Share them in a separate post.